TanmayJain97/Linked-Lists-and-Generics/README.md

 # Linked-Lists-and-Generics

-Modified to UC 8 - Created Linked List by adding 56.
+Modified to UC 9 - Created Linked List by adding 56.

-70 and 30 is appended to same list.
+30, 40 and 70 is appended to same list sequentially.

-40 is inserted after 30
+40 is removed and new size of Linked List is returned.